 Now, for the body of the muffin.
 Onion provides a moreish blend of savoury and sweet.
 If you want to change the recipe up, and have a little more time, we recommend using red onions and gently caramelising them first.

 Meanwhile, carrot is the perfect choice when it comes to texture; the bite of grated carrot provides the texture of carrot cake but makes the most of this brilliant vegetable’s natural flavour.

-One of the multitude of reasons that we love baking with our Organic Jerusalem Artichoke Powder is that it blends fantastically with your dry ingredients.
+One of the multitude of reasons that we love baking with our Organic Sunchoke Powder is that it blends fantastically with your dry ingredients.

-If you haven’t used it before, it’s simply 100% dried organic Jerusalem artichoke (sometimes called sunchoke, or sunroot).
+If you haven’t used it before, it’s simply 100% dried organic sunchoke (also called Jerusalem artichoke or sunroot).
 It’s the tuber of the sunflower plant, and it’s a brilliant source of a type of prebiotic fibre called inulin.

 While you can’t digest inulin yourself, it provides a nourishing meal for your gut bacteria.
 Thus, they thrive and are better able to protect you from bugs and from the less useful members of your microbiome.

-If you’re not able to get hold of fresh Jerusalem artichoke, or don’t want to eat it every day, this powder is perfect for incorporating into just about everything.
+If you’re not able to get hold of fresh sunchoke, or don’t want to eat it every day, this powder is perfect for incorporating into just about everything.